awanaut/Overseerr-Media-Mender/README.md

 2. docker run --env-file .env ghcr.io/awanaut/overseerr-media-mender:latest

 ## Nomad Usage
-Add the following your Overseerr job file:
+Use the example Nomad job file which includes [Traefik](https://doc.traefik.io/traefik/routing/providers/nomad/) (just delete the Traefik tags if you don't want it) or add the following task to your Overseerr job file:

 ```less secure option
 task "omm" {